You are viewing a condensed mobile version of this NASPA webpage.

 For information about sponsorship opportunities at the championship, please contact Chris Cree.

-NASPA is pleased to announce the Best Strategic Play Award at the 2012 National Scrabble Championship in Orlando, Florida.
+NASPA will again offer the Best Strategic Play Award at the 2013 National Scrabble Championship.
 Sponsored by Sam Kantimathi (who was a recipient of the award at the 1998 NSC in Chicago), the Award recognizes the best play in a position.
-The play must be an actual play made in the 2012 NSC, must be one among several reasonable options, and must not be an obvious play, but a move representing clever, thorough, creative and/or inspired reasoning.
-All divisions, including Collins, are eligible for the award – one winner will be named.
+The play must be an actual play made in the 2013 NSC, must be one among several reasonable options, and must not be an obvious play, but a move representing clever, thorough, creative and/or inspired reasoning.
+All divisions are eligible for the award – one winner will be named.
 Submission forms will be available at each division’s resource table.
 Submissions may be turned in to your Division Leader or other tournament staff.
 The winner will be selected by a panel of experts nominated by the NASPA Championship Committee.
 The award will be made well after the conclusion of the NSC and announced in a future edition of the NASPA Bulletin.
 NASPA thanks Sam Kantimathi for sponsoring this award, and is grateful for Sam’s expression of interest in sponsoring the award going forward on an annual basis.

-The NSC will be paired using tsh along the lines of past events.
-In each round, the top contenders are paired with each other, and everyone else is paired Swiss.
+The NSC will be paired using tsh along the lines of past events, including Gibsonization on spread.
+After an initial phase of fixed pairings based on pre-event ratings, the top contenders are paired with each other, and everyone else is paired Swiss.
 These two groups, contenders and noncontenders, are paired with minimal repeats.
 For example, if there is no way to pair the contenders without at least one repeat, then they will be paired with one repeat.

 The maximum number of contenders is 12 in Rounds 1-28, 8 in Round 29, 4 in Round 30 and 2 in Round 31.
 The contenders are further divided into a subgroup of leaders and non-leaders, if this can be done without increasing the number of required repeats while maintaining at least four players among the leaders.
 Leaders are paired by repeatedly having the top unpaired player play the lowest-ranked player that can catch up to them.
 Non-leaders are paired Swiss.